 Aircraft approaching and departing from the HKIA is identified as one of the key existing noise sources which affects the Area.
-The Area mostly falls inside the Noise Exposure Forecast (NEF) 25 contours, with some portions which may fall inside / outside the NEF 30 contours of the HKIA under the 3RS operations.
-The Area is in close proximity to the HKIA which is a very busy airport operating 24 hours.
-Aircraft noise due to the overflights of approaching and departing aircraft is anticipated.
-The project proponent(s)/developer(s) in the Area should review the building design features and consider the use of acoustic insulation to enhance the indoor noise environment.
-In addition, the Area is in proximity to the helicopter holding areas and helicopter flight paths, which might also contribute to the noise environment.
+Although the Area may fall inside/outside the coverage of the Noise Exposure Forecast (NEF) 25 contours of the HKIA under the 3RS operations, the Area is in close proximity to the HKIA which is a very busy airport operating 24 hours.
+Aircraft noise due to the overflights of anticipated. approaching departing aircraft is proponent(s)/developer(s) in the Area should review the building design features and consider the use of acoustic insulation to enhance the indoor noise environment. addition, the Area is in proximity to the helicopter holding areas and helicopter flight paths, which might also contribute to the noise environment.

-7.10 Burial Ground
+7.10 Burial Grounds

-There is one permitted burial ground in the Area for indigenous villagers.
-It is located to the southeast of Sau Tau.
+There are two permitted burial grounds in the Area for indigenous villagers.
+They are located to the northeast of San Shek Wan and to the west of Sham Wat Tsuen.